mapclient-plugins/mapclientplugins.sparccurationhelperstep/docs/index.rst

 The *Add* button creates a new view entry.
 Each view that has contextual information will have its own entry.

-For a sample the following information can be set:
+For a view the following information can be set:

 * A path,
 * A thumbnail,